enkidevs/curriculum/web/html/sectioning-elements/footer.md

 ---
 ## Revision

-Which container is best to organize the top of a web page or content section?
+Which container is best to organize the bottom of a web page or content section?

 ???